Dementia praecox: Use of term spreads

 The reception of dementia praecox as an accepted diagnosis in British psychiatry came more slowly, perhaps only taking hold around the time of World War I. There was substantial opposition to the use of the term "dementia" as misleading, partly due to findings of remission and recovery.
 Some argued that existing diagnoses such as "delusional insanity" or "adolescent insanity" were better or more clearly defined.
 In France a psychiatric tradition regarding the psychotic disorders predated Kraepelin, and the French never fully adopted Kraepelin's classification system.
 Instead the French maintained an independent classification system throughout the 20th century.
 From 1980, when DSM-III totally reshaped psychiatric diagnosis, French psychiatry began to finally alter its views of diagnosis to converge with the North American system.
-Kraepelin thus finally conquered France via America.

 From dementia praecox to schizophrenia

 Due to the influence of alienists such as Adolf Meyer, August Hoch, George Kirby, Charles Macphie Campbell, Smith Ely Jelliffe and William Alanson White, psychogenic theories of dementia praecox dominated the American scene by 1911.
 In 1925 Bleuler's schizophrenia rose in prominence as an alternative to Kraepelin's dementia praecox.
 When Freudian perspectives became influential in American psychiatry in the 1920s schizophrenia became an attractive alternative concept.
 Bleuler corresponded with Freud and was connected to Freud's psychoanalytic movement, and the inclusion of Freudian interpretations of the symptoms of schizophrenia in his publications on the subject, as well as those of C.G.
 Jung, eased the adoption of his broader version of dementia praecox (schizophrenia) in America over Kraepelin's narrower and prognostically more negative one.

-The term "schizophrenia" was first applied by American alienists and neurologists in private practice by 1909 and officially in institutional settings in 1913, but it took many years to catch on.
+The term schizophrenia was first applied by American alienists and neurologists in private practice by 1909 and officially in institutional settings in 1913, but it took many years to catch on.
 It is first mentioned in The New York Times in 1925.
 Until 1952 the terms dementia praecox and schizophrenia were used interchangeably in American psychiatry, with occasional use of the hybrid terms "dementia praecox (schizophrenia)" or "schizophrenia (dementia praecox)".